Document

 3.2.4 Moving Home Grant (D4) In some cases, moving home is more appropriate and cost effective to meet the needs of a disabled occupant, where it is not reasonable or practicable to adapt the existing home or where there is under or over occupation of the home.

 A maximum of £10,000 will be considered at the Council’s discretion.
 The alternative property must either be already adapted or be adaptable at a reasonable cost.
-The grant can be used towards the expenses involved in moving home for example estate agent’s fees, solicitor’s fees, stamp duty, removal costs, disconnection, and reconnection costs etc. Supporting quotes and/or invoices will be required, and the grant can only be paid once the applicant has exchanged contracts with a legally binding completion date.
+The grant can be used towards the expenses involved in moving home for example estate agent’s fees, solicitor’s fees, stamp duty, removal costs, disconnection and reconnection costs etc. Supporting quotes and/or invoices will be required and the grant can only be paid once the applicant has exchanged contracts with a legally binding completion date or has a signed tenancy agreement.

-The grant is not subject to the means test (test of resources).
+The Moving Home Grant is not subject to the means test (test of resources) and is available to tenants and homeowners.

-The proposed property must be confirmed as suitable by the relevant council’s private sector/housing standards team and be assessed to meet (or more easily adaptable) the needs of the disabled person or child by an appropriately qualified professional eg a West Sussex County Council OT.
+The proposed property must be confirmed as suitable by the relevant council’s private sector/housing standards team and be assessed to meet (or more easily adaptable) the needs of the disabled person or child by an appropriately qualified professional e.g. a West Sussex County Council Occupational Therapist.

-3.2.5 Hospital Discharge Grants (D5) This grant of up to £3,000 is for disabled and vulnerable people being discharged home from hospital, rehab or step-down beds and to prevent re-admission (or admission) to hospital/rehab/step down bds.
-Eligibility applies for up to a month after discharge.
-The Hospital Discharge Grant is not means tested.
-The Hospital Discharge grant excludes people funded by NHS continuing healthcare.
+3.2.5 Hospital Discharge Grant (D5) This grant of up to £5,000 is for disabled and vulnerable people being discharged home from hospital, care, residential placement, rehab or step-down beds and to prevent re-admission (or admission) to hospital/rehab/step down beds.

-Works can include anything reasonable which would allow the person to return home/stay at home.
+Works can include anything practical and reasonable which would allow the person to return home/stay at home.

 Applicants cannot make more than one application for an Abortive Fees Grant in respect of the same grant eligible works.

-3.2.7 Safe, Suitable and Warm Grant (D7) A grant to assist disabled people including those with a dementia or a visual impairment to make changes to their home environment which supports them to live independently for longer and with reduced risks.
-Also includes palliative/end of life situations.
+3.2.7 Safe, Suitable and Warm Grant (D7) A grant of up to £10,000 to assist disabled people including those with a dementia or a visual impairment to make changes to their home environment which supports them to live independently for longer and with reduced risks.
+Also includes palliative/end of life situations and technological solutions such as door openers, curtain closers etc.

-3.2.8 Council Tax Reduction to be considered a passported benefit (D8) Council tax reduction benefit will be considered as a passported benefit for the purposes of the financial means test under a discretionary DFG scheme.
+3.2.8 Council Tax Reduction to be considered a Passporting Benefit (D8) Council tax reduction benefit will be considered as a passporting benefit for the purposes of the financial means test for all grants under this policy.

 4.0 General points